 - Volunteer at a non-profit every month

-The following are 20 examples of Personal SMART Goals that you can set to improve your life.
+The following are 20 personal SMART goals examples that you can set to improve your life.
 They cut across different areas of life but generally fall into the category of personal goals.
 Some of them are daily and weekly habits while some can take a longer time to achieve.

-Health is wealth, exercising for a recommended 150 minutes a week can reduce your risk of having heart disease, obesity, diabetes, high blood pressure, depression, etc.
+Health is wealth, and exercising for a recommended 150 minutes a week can reduce your risk of heart disease, obesity, diabetes, high blood pressure, depression, etc..

 You can achieve this goal by brisk walking for 30 minutes a day on Mondays – Fridays.
 You may further break it down to 15 minutes each for morning and evening.

-Whether it is discussing with a spouse, a colleague at work or a casual friend, most people are swift to talk but poor at listening.
-You can know whether you are improving in your listening skills by asking for feedback after you have made your contributions.
+Whether it is discussing with a spouse, a colleague at work, team members, or a casual friend, most people are swift to talk but slow to listen.
+You can know whether you are improving your listening skills by asking for feedback after you have made your contributions

-For example, ask questions like “Has my answer addressed your concerns?”, “Is there anything else I can help with?”, “Do you have anything else in mind you want me to know?”
+For example, ask questions like “Has my answer addressed your concerns?” or “Is there anything else I can help with?”
 You need to listen more to let people know that their opinions really matter to you, making this one of the best SMART goals examples.

-With thorough research, adequate preparations and rehearsals, you can make effective PowerPoint presentations, and deliver great speeches.
-Set a goal to always research your topics thoroughly, and get to rehearse before each presentation.
+With thorough research, adequate preparation, and rehearsals, you can make effective PowerPoint presentations and deliver great speeches.
+Set a goal to always research your topics thoroughly, and make time to rehearse before each presentation.
 This is one of the best SMART goals examples as it will help you both personally and professionally.

 You can set a goal to become less reactive to issues and pay attention to finding out the underlying emotions and motivations behind the actions of others.
 Learn to connect with people at their own level.